-In this study, we aim to address these limitations, which overlook both the hierarchical organization of scientific documents and the semantic alignment between text and figures.
+In this study, we aim to address these limitations, which overlook both the hierarchical organization of scientific documents and the semantic alignment between content and layout.
 Such limitations hinder holistic understanding and often result in reduced clarity, visual incoherence, and discrepancies between visual elements and their explanatory context.
-To comprehensively address these challenges, we propose a novel training-free framework called the \textit{PosterForest} that consists of two core innovations: the intermediate representation, \textit{Poster Tree}, and a multi-agent collaboration strategy.
-The Poster Tree explicitly represents the hierarchical and visual-text relationships among textual components at the section, subsection, and paragraph levels, as well as among visual entities such as figures and tables.
-It encodes both \textbf{content} information and \textbf{layout} information within a tree structure, enabling integrated coordination of content summarization, visual material placement, and the maintenance of logical flow within a single unified framework for poster creation.
+To address these limitations, we present \textit{PosterForest}, a novel framework with two core components.
+For limitation (1), we introduce the \textit{Poster Tree}, a hierarchical intermediate representation.
+It prunes and merges document content across the section–subsection–paragraph hierarchy to preserve salient information while reducing redundancy, and explicitly links text with figures and tables.
+Each node jointly encodes \textbf{content} and \textbf{layout} attributes.
+This representation, tailored for scientific poster generation, preserves logical flow and strengthens text–visual associations.

-Building on the Poster Tree representation, we propose a multi-agent collaboration strategy tailored for scientific poster generation.
-By leveraging the hierarchical structure, agents specialize in complementary tasks such as content summarization, layout planning, and visual material placement across different levels of the document.
-Through iterative coordination and feedback, the agents jointly optimize both content and structure, achieving logical consistency and effective integration of textual and visual information.
-This approach enables high-quality summarization, visual coherence, and logical information flow, surpassing the limitations of conventional single- or multi-agent methods.
+For limitation (2), we propose hierarchical modification planning with multi-agent collaboration.
+Scientific poster generation requires balancing multiple interdependent objectives, such as content fidelity, layout efficiency, and visual coherence, which are difficult to optimize jointly within a single reasoning process.
+To address this, we decompose the task into specialized roles and employ multiple agents that focus on complementary aspects, including content summarization, layout planning, and visual material placement across different levels of the hierarchy.
+Through iterative coordination and feedback, these agents collaboratively refine the Poster Tree, enabling effective joint optimization of both content and structure.
+This results in visually balanced and semantically coherent posters with improved integration of textual and visual information.
+Finally, addressing limitation (3), the proposed pipeline is training-free and relies only on standard APIs and publicly available checkpoints, enabling practical deployment.

+Overall, \textit{PosterForest} delivers high-quality summarization, visual coherence, and consistent information flow, overcoming the limitations of prior methods.
+Extensive experiments show that our method consistently outperforms prior approaches in both automatic and human evaluations, achieving up to 59.2\% preference in human studies (vs. 27.2\% for prior work) while remaining training-free.